Maximum Overdrive: Plot

 The next morning, a bulldozer and a platform truck drive to the truck stop.
-The angered Hendershot uses the rocket launcher to blow up the bulldozer, but the platform truck fires its post-mounted machine gun into the building, killing several people, including Hendershot and Wanda.
+The angered Hendershot uses the rocket launcher to blow the bulldozer but only succeeds in blowing its roof off, but the platform truck fires its post-mounted machine gun into the building, killing many including him and Wanda.
 The truck then demands, via sending morse code signals through its horn that Deke deciphers, that the humans pump the trucks' diesel for them in exchange for their lives.

-The survivors soon realize their own machines have enslaved them.
-Bill suggests they escape to a local island just off the coast, on which no motorized vehicles are permitted.
-While the crew is resting, Bill theorizes that the comet is actually a "broom" operated by interstellar aliens that are using Earth's machines to destroy humanity so the aliens can repopulate the Earth.
-During a fueling operation, Bill sneaks a grenade onto the platform truck, destroying it, then leads the party out of the diner via a sewer hatch to the main road just as the trucks demolish the entire truck stop.
-The Green Goblin truck pursues the survivors to the docks, managing to kill trucker Brad when he falls behind.
-After Bill destroys the truck with a direct hit from a rocket shot, the survivors then sail off to safety.
-A title card epilogue explains that two days later, a UFO was destroyed by a Soviet "weather satellite" conveniently equipped with class IV nuclear missiles and a laser cannon.
+As the survivors realize that their own machines have enslaved them, Bill suggests that they escape to Haven, an island off the coast, on which no motorized vehicles are permitted.
+While the crew rests, Bill theorizes that the comet is actually a "broom" operated by interstellar aliens that are using Earth's machines to destroy humanity so the aliens can repopulate the Earth.
+The next day, during a fueling operation, Bill sneaks a grenade onto the platform truck, destroying it, then leads the party out of the diner via a sewer hatch to the main road just as the trucks and the bulldozer demolish the entire building.
+As the remaining people approach the marina, the ice cream truck appears, but Brett and Curtis open fire and destroy it.
+The Green Goblin truck stalks them to the marina and kills Brad, a trucker distracted by a diamond ring on a corpse's finger.
+After Bill destroys it with a hit from a rocket shot, the survivors board a sailboat and set sail for Haven.

+Two days later, the machines go silent when a UFO hiding in the comet's tail is destroyed by a Soviet space platform disguised as a weather satellite, equipped with class IV nuclear missiles and a laser cannon.
 Six days later, Earth passes out of the comet's tail, and the survivors are still alive.